amoallim15/base-emoji/README.md

 ## But why?
 - REVENGE!
 - WHY NOT!
-- Now you can differentiate between your encoded SSH private.
+- Now you can differentiate between your encoded SSH private keys.

 ## What's here?
 - The BaseEmoji encoder specification